Michael Augustine (bishop)

 Savarinathan Michael Augustine (12 June 1933 – 4 November 2017) was an Indian prelate of the Catholic Church.
-He served as the sixth Archbishop of Pondicherry and Cuddalore from 1992 to 2004.
-He is an honorary member of Society of Foreign Missions of Paris.
+He served as the Archbishop of Pondicherry and Cuddalore from 1992 to 2004.
+He was an honorary member of the Society of Foreign Missions of Paris.
 He served the church for 39 years as a bishop and for 56 years as a priest.
 He died on 4 November 2017.

 Augustine was sometimes referred to as the "People's Bishop", and "Bishop of the poor."
 He was fluent in English, French, Tamil, and Latin.
 He was a Tamil scholar, as well as a lyricist, poet, writer, singer, pianist, magician and artist.

 Early life

+Augustine was born on June 12, 1933, at Kovilanoor, in the Pondicherry-Cuddalore Archdiocese.

-Augustine started his school career at Petit Seminaire Higher Secondary School, Pondicherry.
-He joined the minor seminary at St. Agnes Seminary, Cuddalore.
+Augustine started his school career at Petit Seminaire Higher Secondary School, Pondicherry and then joined the minor seminary at St. Agnes Seminary, Cuddalore.
 He graduated from St. Joseph's College, Tiruchirapalli and did his philosophical and theological studies at St.Peter's Pontifical Seminary, in Bangalore.
 He was ordained a priest for Archdiocese of Pondicherry and Cuddalore on 15 April 1961 by Monsignor Ambrose, then Archbishop of Pondicherry and Cuddalore at Immaculate Conception Cathedral, Pondicherry.
 After ordination, he was appointed as Sous — Director of Petit Seminaire Higher Secondary School, Pondicherry.
 Augustine later went to Paris for higher studies in philosophy at l'Institut Catholique de Paris, France and obtained his licentiate in philosophy.
 On his return to India in 1965, he was appointed a professor of philosophy at St. Peter’s Pontifical Seminary in Bangalore.
 He later earned his doctorate on Indian philosophy.
 Within a year, he became vice-rector at St. Peter's Pontifical Seminary, the office he remained until he became rector of the same seminary.